-Moving East, the Eagle Ford shale is at 81 active rigs, down 1 from February.
+In east Texas, the Eagle Ford shale is at 83 active rigs, down 3 from one month ago.

-The Marcellus/Utica has 80 active rigs, which is the same count as of February.
+The Appalachian has 80 active rigs, which is the same count as of April.

 For more detailed news and information on the oil industry please visit our oilfield news and information page.

 TCI Business Capital is a leading provider of accounts receivable factoring for oilfield service companies.
 Factoring is a type of financing many companies use to get immediate cash for their open receivables.